/

 No verification: retrieved data fed directly into LLM.

-Cross-checks sources; filters low-quality or conflicting info.
+Cross-checks sources; filters low-quality or conflicting info to improve LLM accuracy optimization.

 Self-learning and adaptability